PlantUMLBrowser.java

 *

-* context where TeaVM's async-to-sync transformation works correctly.
+* in a context where TeaVM's async-to-sync transformation works correctly.

 *